unbounded-tech/workflow-vnext-tag/README.md

 # workflow-vnext-tag

-This repository offers a GitHub workflow which handles versioning, tagging, and changelogs in a language-agnostic way by depending on `git`, using `vnext`.
-It can be used along with some of our other workflows.
+This repository offers a universal approach to versioning, tagging, and changelogs in a language-agnostic way by using the `vnext` CLI tool.
+It can be adapted for various CI/CD systems including GitHub Actions and GitLab CI.

 ## Overview